f3d-app/f3d/README_libf3d.md

 # Building against the libf3d

-Please follow instruction about building F3D in the main readme, then use CMake to find the libf3d and link agoinst it like this:
+Please follow instruction about building F3D in the main readme, then use CMake to find the libf3d and link against it like this:

 ```cmake
 find_package(f3d REQUIRED)